pjhades/tolarian-academy/crypto-coursera.md

 - EME that constructs wide block PRP with a narrow block PRP.

 **Tweakable block cipher**: construct many PRPs from a single key.
+This adds more randomness to the encryption, so that the attacker should not be able to distinguish from the tweaked message from a randomly permuted one.

 **Format preserving encryption**: generating cipher texts that has the same format as the input.